Reopening our Stores in Texas

 - Our restaurants will be open for business, but seating will be spread apart to ensure distancing occurs.
 We’ll also be exercising the same health and safety efforts with this team to ensure the experience is safe, clean, and comfortable.

 - Disposable masks will be made available to visitors, as needed.
-We will also have contactless sanitizing stations, as well as improved contactless soap and towel dispensers in our bathrooms.
+We will also have sanitizing stations, as well as improved contactless soap and towel dispensers in our bathrooms in Texas.

 As some additional provisions, we are introducing the ability to live chat through our website with our in-store staff.
 You’ll have the ability to go through video calls to see products on our site, as well as having any of your questions regarding your purchases, our brands, or our stores answered in real-time.
 So, if you’re not wanting to rush into the stores, you can catch-up with our team from a distance for a more personal touch on our website.